9 Essential Techniques For Storing Books Long-Term

 By following the steps listed above, you can protect your collection from rapid aging and damage.
 However, just as many troubled poets have professed, your desires are feeble in the wrath of time.

 Expecting you will have questions about how to store books long-term or how to pack books for long-term storage, we took the time to answer a few of the most common ones below.
-If you have any other questions regarding optimal book storage or the advantages of self-storage refer to our storage guide or call our Care Center at 833-786-7366.

 Q: How should I store books in storage units?